GridTools/concepts/collaboration/2020-08-19-gtscript-workshop/GTScript-Syntax-Workshop.md

  + [ ] Allow the user to specify in order of preference and reorder automatically (current behaviour in GT4Py)
       - :heavy_plus_sign: Boundary cases can be grouped together.
 Might be closer to how you think and develop the underlying algorithm
  + [ ] Force the user to specify in order of execution
-      - :heavy_plus_sign: Comprehension of the execution order and hence the result of the computation is not directly apparent
+      - :heavy_plus_sign: Comprehension of the execution order and hence the result of the computation is directly apparent

 Both proposals are essentially trade-offs between the user who is writing the code and the user who is reading it (e.g. for modification).